What Is the Debt Avalanche Method and Does It Work in 2026?

 |---|---|---|

-| Skipping minimum payments | Late fees and credit damage can wipe out progress. | Put every minimum payment on autopay if possible. |
+| Skipping minimum payments | Late fees and credit damage can wipe out progress | Put minimum payments on autopay if possible |

-| Splitting extra payments everywhere | Progress feels slow and high-interest debt keeps growing. | Send extra money to one target debt. |
+| Splitting extra payments everywhere | Progress feels slow and high-interest debt keeps growing | Send extra money to one target debt |

-| Using cards while paying them off | New charges can erase your extra payments. | Remove cards from wallets and online stores. |
+| Using cards while paying them off | New charges can erase extra payments | Remove cards from wallets and online stores |

-| Ignoring emergency savings | One surprise bill can force you back into debt. | Build a small starter emergency fund before going all in. |
+| Ignoring emergency savings | One surprise bill can force new debt | Build a small starter emergency fund |

-| Choosing avalanche when you need quick wins | You may quit before the plan works. | Use a hybrid method if motivation is a problem. |
+| Choosing avalanche when you need quick wins | You may quit before the plan works | Use a hybrid or snowball approach |

 FAQ: Debt Avalanche Method